Keiskamma Altarpiece

 Avian Life and the Coastal Fig

-Medium: Detail of collaborative embroidery and mixed media (Layer 2).
-This detail depicts birdlife among the branches of a coastal fig …
+This detail in the second layer depicts birdlife among the branches of a coastal fig tree, representing the flourishing environment of …

 | Item Title | Avian Life and the Coastal Fig |